microsoft/StigRepo/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-To request modifications or submit bug reports for the StigRepo Module, submit an issue through the Github page.
-To contribute - submit an issue, create a branch named GithubUser_IssueNumber, and submit a pull request to have your changes merged.

 ### Contributor's list

 * Jake Dean [@JakeDean3631](https://github.com/JakeDean3631)